-1.3.2.
-Registration Authorities and Other Delegated Third Parties
+1.3.2 Registration Authorities

-DigiCert may delegate the performance of certain functions to Registration Authorities (RA) and other third parties to request certificates and/or perform identification and authentication for end-user certificates.
+DigiCert may delegate the performance of certain functions to Registration Authorities (RA) and other third parties to request certificates and/or perform identification and authentication for endDuser certificates.
 The specific role of an RA or delegated third party varies greatly between entities, ranging from simple translation services to actual assistance in gathering and verifying Applicant information.
-Some RAs operate identity management systems (IdMs) and may manage the certificate lifecycle for end-users.
+Some RAs operate identity management systems (IdMs) and may manage the certificate lifecycle for endDusers.